 - 1. Principal/Assistant Principal

 - 2. Special Education BSS Teacher

 - 3. Campus Based Evaluation Staff Member/CCC/DH/ARD Facilitator

 - 4. LSSP

 - 5. Student (if appropriate)

 - 6. Program Manager/Specialist, Behavior Support Services

 - 7. Related Service providers, as necessary

-- Indicates required members at the QRMs.

-Campus administrators providing oversight and supervision of teachers in BSS should have access to and understand how to utilize the Quality Indicators.
-Utilizing the Quality Indicators will enable the administrator on campus to understand BSS expectations.
+Campus administrators providing oversight and supervision of teachers in BSS should have access to and understand how to utilize the Critical Elements Checklist.
+Utilizing the Critical Elements Checklist will enable the administrator on campus to understand BSS expectations.
 Campus administrators should have open communication with the Program Managers and Program Specialist of Behavior Support Services to ensure that common goals for students in BSS are met.
 In addition, the supervising administrator(s) on campus must maintain current CPI certification.